 The New National Curriculum specifies that every child should have the opportunity to engage in making music.
 Music teaching offers opportunities for them to:

 - Develop their understanding and appreciation of a wide range of different kinds of music, developing and extending their own interests and increasing their ability to make judgements of musical quality.

 - Develop skills, attitudes and attributes that can support learning in other subject areas and that are needed for life and work, for example listening skills, the ability to concentrate, creativity, intuition, aesthetic sensitivity, perseverance, self-confidence and sensitivity towards others.

 We use the Charanga scheme at Springfield – an exciting digital resource which all year groups have great fun discovering.

-Whole school singing assemblies take place on a Monday with follow up work being done in classes.
+Whole school singing assemblies take place weekly with follow up work being done in classes.